Volunteer

 Breeding & Whelping

-BC Guide & Alberta Guide Dogs maintains an in-house breeding program.
+BC & Alberta Guide Dogs maintains an in-house breeding program.
 The role of the breeding program is to provide a regular supply of suitable adult dogs for our training programs.
 We breed Labrador Retrievers, Golden Retrievers and a first cross of the Labrador & Golden Retriever.
 These dogs are exceptionally affable, gentle, intelligent, energetic and good-natured – making them excellent companions and working dogs.

 We participate at an international level with many other Guide and Service Dog organizations in the sharing of puppies and breeding materials in order to produce puppies bred specifically for traits required in our working dogs.